ppy/osu-wiki/news/2024/2024-10-07-osumania-4k-world-cup-2024-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/17699745">_Kiruru</a></p>

-I don't think we had any special strategy because the Thailand team heavily relies on our main players such as [konkawe](https://osu.ppy.sh/users/15665805) and [--Pavin--](https://osu.ppy.sh/users/12046267), but if I have to say what made us come this far, it would have to be how much effort we put into practising to keep improving throughout the entire tournament.
+I don't think we had any special strategy because the Thailand team heavily relies on our main players such as ::konkawe::{ user-id=15665805 } and [--Pavin--](https://osu.ppy.sh/users/12046267), but if I have to say what made us come this far, it would have to be how much effort we put into practising to keep improving throughout the entire tournament.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/11354436" style="background-image: url('/wiki/shared/avatars/Utiba.jpg')"></a>